Maracay: Religion

-The city has no synagogue.
+The city of Maracay has no synagogue.
 However, nine indigenous inhabitants converted to Conservative Judaism in Valencia in 2014 after a three-year study course.
 In 2016, they were denied the right to emigrate to Israel by the Israeli Ministry of Interior, under the assumption that they failed to "belong to a Jewish community" in Maracay.

 Sports

 Maracay is the home of the local baseball team Tigres de Aragua.